OtaTran241/NLP_Toolkit/README.md

    git clone https://github.com/OtaTran241/NLP_Toolkit.git
    cd NLP_Toolkit
    ```
-   **If you are using Visual Studio, you can simply run the 'NLP_Toolkit.sln' file and skip the other steps.**
+   **If you are using Visual Studio, you can simply run the 'NLP_Toolkit.sln' file and skip the other steps.
+(Window only)**

 3. **Build the Library**
    Make sure you have a C++17-compatible compiler installed.
 Then, run: